Learn Top 5 Reasons You Should Keep...

 [Meetings] provide the chance not only to get to know others, but to truly be known by others, and both are equally important to sobriety and a sense of being connected.

-They provide the chance not only to get to know others, but to truly be known by others, and both are equally important to sobriety and a sense of being connected.
+Meetings give you the chance not only to get to know others but also to be known by them.
+Both can support sobriety and a sense of belonging.

-There’s a great story about a young woman alcoholic in Vermont.
-She got sober in the middle of winter and went to morning meetings every day for her first year.
-After taking a one-year cake, she stopped going to meetings and stopped calling her sponsor, although she did not drink.
+There's a common story about a young woman in Vermont who was working toward sobriety.
+She went to morning meetings every day for her first year.
+After she took a one-year break, she stopped going to meetings and stopped calling her sponsor.
+She didn't drink.

-One night, she was sitting at home, in front of a roaring fire, when there was a knock at her door.
-It was her sponsor, who came in, hugged the woman, sat down and watched the fire, but never said a word.
+One night, she sat at home in front of a roaring fire when someone knocked on her door.
+It was her sponsor.
+The sponsor came in, hugged her, sat down, and watched the fire without saying a word.

-After a few minutes, she arose and picked up the tongs.
-She lifted a piece of wood that was in the middle of the fire, glowing orange and giving off warmth, with flames dancing along its length.
-She set it to the side of the fireplace, and very quickly it turned from glowing orange to ashen gray, giving off no warmth, and with no flames dancing on it.
-The sponsor sat back down, continuing to silently watch the fire.
+After a few minutes, the young woman stood up and picked up the tongs.
+She lifted a piece of wood from the middle of the fire.
+It glowed orange and gave off warmth, with flames dancing along its length.
+She set it to the side of the fireplace.
+It quickly turned from glowing orange to ashen gray, with no flames and no warmth.
+The sponsor stayed seated and kept watching the fire.

-After a few more minutes, the sponsor stepped back to the hearth, lifted the cold, ashen piece of wood, and set it back in the middle of the fire.
-Almost immediately, the wood began to glow, the ashen appearance gone, and flames danced along its length, giving off great warmth.
+A few minutes later, the sponsor stood up, lifted the cold, ashen piece of wood, and set it back in the middle of the fire.
+Almost immediately, the wood began to glow again.
+The ashen look faded, and flames danced along its length, giving off warmth.

-The sponsor slipped on her coat, and as she walked out the door, the sponsee said, “Thank you so much for the fiery sermon.
-I’ll see you at the meeting in the morning.”
+The sponsor put on her coat.
+As she walked out the door, the sponsee said, "Thank you so much for the fiery sermon.
+I'll see you at the meeting in the morning."

 …attendance at meetings allows others to see and identify what the person in the midst of a situation may not be able to see or be willing to admit.